 Complex.
-When creating a complex, you must manually append the word "Complex" to the end of the parent incident name.
-Select the Complex check box in the "New Initial Report or Incident" screen for the incident that becomes a complex.
-All other incidents that are related to the parent incident will automatically have [CPX] added to the incident name when they are associated.
-Note: You only need to enter "Complex" to the end of the parent incident name.
+When creating a complex in ROSS, you must manually append the word "Complex" to the end of the parent incident name.
+Select the Complex check box in the "New Incident" screen for the incident that becomes a complex.
+All other incidents that are related to the parent incident will automatically have [CX] added to the incident name when they are associated.
+Caution: In light of IRWIN integration the Complex function in ROSS should only be utilized in very limited circumstances as it can create serious unintended consequences.

 Incident Host.
-Identify the incident host by responsible/jurisdictional agency.
+Identify the Incident Host by responsible/jurisdictional agency.
 The Incident Host is the owner agency that provides the primary financial code for payment of requested resources and/or the agency that generates the need for requesting the resources.